Distinguished Professor Jacinta Ruru MNZM, FRSNZ

 - Te Tumu School of Māori, Pacific and Indigenous Studies

-- Māori-specific positions including Māori strategic advisors
+- Māori-specific positions including Māori strategic advisers

 - Māori research centres and units